IB Honor Code

 - Conferring with other students or with adults on a take-home exam when the teacher has asked that all work be your own.

-- Copying of any independently designed assignments.
+- Copying of any independently designed assignments or homework.

 - Receiving help with foreign language translations via the internet.